NCATS-Tangerine/translator-knowledge-beacon/README.md

 Swagger API documents can be used to generate both client and server code as described below.

+# Knowledge Beacons in Action! #

+An initial prototype web application client "Translator Knowledge.Bio" accessing Knowledge Beacons is implemented and running at **http://tkbio.ncats.io.**, the code for which is available at **https://github.com/NCATS-Tangerine/tkbio**.
+A "Reference" beacon implementation (in Java) that wraps Semantic Medline Database concepts and relationships, is available at http://rkb.ncats.io (code at **https://github.com/NCATS-Tangerine/reference-beacon**).
+A list of beacons is available at **https://github.com/NCATS-Tangerine/translator-knowledge-beacon/blob/develop/api/knowledge-beacon-list.yaml**.
+REST clients may also access aggregate data via the API from all these registered beacons, through a "Knowledge Beacon Aggregator" running at https://kba.ncats.io

 # Swagger generated server #

 Spring Boot Server